-With only an estimated 400 North Atlantic right whales remaining, research and conservation programs are key to saving this critically endangered species.
+With less than an estimated 350 North Atlantic right whales remaining, research and conservation programs are key to saving this critically endangered species.
 CMA Research Institute scientists have collected more than 20 years of aerial survey data on this species during its critical calving time in the southeast.
 This data has led to ship speed reduction and expanded habitat protection, halting whale mortality in the southeast.
 During our daily flights each winter, our scientists warn mariners from North Carolina down to Florida about whale locations to avoid vessel strikes and alert rescuers about whales entangled in fishing gear, two leading causes of mortality for this species.

 North Atlantic Right Whales